Table of Contents

 My landlord won't make repairs

-If your landlord won’t make repairs, you can file a complaint with the L.A.
+If that doesn’t work, you can file a complaint with the L.A.
 Housing Department using their online form (click “report a code violation”), by calling them at 1-866-557-7368, or by visiting an in-person service counter.
+Then an inspector will call you to schedule an inspection and issue a Notice to Comply to the landlord.

 For pests and mold, you need to file complaints with the L.A.
 County Department of Public Health (not the L.A.
 Housing Department).
 You can do that here or by calling (888) 700-9995.